jnears/iserfrontend-rails/README.md

 ## Usage

-Simply require the iserwww .js and .css from your application manifests
+Simply require iserwww from your JavaScript and CSS application manifests.

-In file /app/assets/javascripts/application.js, add the line
+In file `/app/assets/javascripts/application.js`, add the line

       //= require iserwww

-In file /app/assets/stylesheets/application.js, add the line
+In file `/app/assets/stylesheets/application.js`, add the line

       *= require iserwww